 Functions of yolk in female egg

 The egg yolk supplies energy and synthesizes of the products required for elaboration of the embryonic body.
-The yolk also has important influence on:
+Yolk also has important influence on:

 - The differentiation of ooplasm